 You knew this was going to be on the list.
 Why?
 Because there’s no other way around it – pushups are by far the greatest bodyweight exercise on the planet.
 A little bit of space on the floor can be your best gym in the world with your body as the machine and the resistance.

 Pushups help you build upper body strength and endurance in a pushing movement.
 It targets your chest, anterior shoulders, triceps, and stabilizing muscles.

-Try including some variations into your routine.
+Try including some challenging push-up variations in your routine.
 Grab a pair of pushup stands or medicine balls for elevated pushups.
 Place your feet on a chair or a swiss ball, move your hands close and wide, utilize explosiveness with clapping pushups or attack your muscles with isometric holds.

 If time is a factor, pushups will become your best friend.

 Remember that spot where you did your pushups?
 Find it again because bodyweight pulse squats are up next – zero equipment required for intense results.

 There are a few things that are important here.
 Proper form is first and foremost.
 This exercise needs to be properly executed to be effective.
 Create a mental checklist in your head while doing the exercise to ensure you’re covering all important points.
 Here are some things to remember:

 - Keep your head and chest up – always look forward,

 - Place your weight on your heels to mid-sole.